Organization of the Luftwaffe (1933–1945): Air combat tactics

 During the Spanish Civil War, Luftwaffe aces Werner Mölders and Günther Lützow created a new formation strategy for fighter geschwader.
 It had two aircraft flying in a loose pair called a 'Pack' (Rotte).
 Two pairs constituted a Schwarm.
 The four aircraft were flown in what was called the "Finger-four" formation.
 These aircraft were spread apart so that each pilot was offered maximum visibility.
 This arrangement was so successful that Soviet pilots in the Spanish Civil War followed the same technique.
 However, on returning home, they had to revert to the standard "V" formation.
 Douglas Bader, the British pilot, was the first RAF leader to adopt the "Finger four" formation in 1940.
 Japan also adopted the "Finger four" in World War II.
 However, the Finnish Air Force claims to have used "finger-four" already in 1935.

 In this formation, where each aircraft flew in positions similar to the fingers of an open hand (hence the name), the leader (Rottenführer) was at the front, while on his left wingtip was his partner from the Rotte.
-The other Rotte was on the right wingtip of the leader.
-The partner in the second Rotte being on the right wingtip of his partner.
+The other Rotte was on the right wingtip of the leader, the partner in the second Rotte being on the right wingtip of his partner.
 The Rotte fighting pair also added to its flexibility, as a Schwarm could easily break into two Rotte pairs without losing its fighting ability.
 The Rottenführer could attack enemy aircraft, leaving his wingman to watch for the enemy.
 It was much more flexible than the rigid three-aircraft "Vic" formation the RAF used at the start of the war.
-In the Schwarm the aircraft had plenty of space to maneuver, so they were free to scan the horizon for enemy aircraft rather than focusing on maintaining a close formation.
+In the Schwarm the aircraft had plenty of space to manoevre, so they were free to scan the horizon for enemy aircraft rather than focusing on maintaining a close formation.
 This flexibility became apparent to the RAF during the Battle of Britain.